 The policies and procedures described herein are in general terms to allow reasonable flexibility and do not cover every possible situation.
 Items of an unusual nature should be explained on the corresponding expense report.

-Financial Services and Operations personnel review all Travel Expense Vouchers to determine compliance with policies concerning reimbursable travel expenses before a reimbursement is processed and/or a Travel Advance is cleared.
+Financial Services and Operations personnel review all Travel Expense Reports to determine compliance with policies concerning reimbursable travel expenses before a reimbursement is processed and/or a Travel Advance is cleared.
 The authorizing individual, however, remains accountable for ensuring compliance with all University travel policies.

-Procedure for Completing the Travel Expense Voucher
+Procedure for Completing the Travel Expense Report

 Within two weeks of completion of University-related travel, the employee (or employee on behalf of a non-University individual) must do the following: